-222.22.
-The Heads of State and Government took note with appreciation of the measures taken under the five-year global field support strategy to improve the quality, effectiveness and efficiency of service delivery in an integrated, accountable and transparent manner and emphasized the continued need for extensive and inclusive consultations by the UN Secretariat with Member States on the implementation of the new service delivery model;
+264.25 The Heads of State and Government took note with appreciation of the measures taken under the five-year global field support strategy to improve the quality, effectiveness and efficiency of service delivery in an integrated, accountable and transparent manner and emphasized the continued need for extensive and inclusive consultations by the UN Secretariat with Member States on the implementation of the new service delivery model;

-222.23.
-The Heads of State and Government, while taking note of the efforts exerted by the Department of Peacekeeping (DPKO) and the Department of Field Support (DFS), emphasized the importance of preserving unity of command in mission at all levels, as well as coherence in policy and strategy, and clear command structures in the field and up to, and including, at headquarters.
+264.26 The Heads of State and Government, while taking note of the efforts exerted by the Department of Peace Operations (DPO) and the Department of Operational Support (DOS), emphasized the importance of preserving unity of command in mission at all levels, as well as coherence in policy and strategy, clear command structures in the field and up to, and including, at headquarters.
 They stressed the comparative advantages of Command and Control structures of the UN over other arrangements and called for effective communications by the UN on this subject to countries that have constantly refused to place their troops under UN Command.
-They also urged that Command and Control structure should be in accordance with the mandate and any new mandate should be formulated with the active participation of the TCCs;
+They also urged that, the Command and Control structure should be in accordance with the mandate, and any new mandate should be formulated with the active participation of the TCCs;

-222.24.
-The Heads of State and Government took note of the Uniformed Gender Parity Strategy and emphasized the need to support Troop and Police Contributing Countries in implementing it, duly taking into account national considerations, including but not limited to level of participation and qualification.
+264.27 The Heads of State and Government took note of the Uniformed Gender Parity Strategy and emphasized the need to support Troop and Police Contributing Countries in implementing it, duly taking into account national considerations, including but not limited to level of participation and qualification.

-222.25.
-The Heads of State and Government strongly condemned the deadliest rebel attacks on the United Nations Peacekeepers in the Democratic Republic of Congo which killed 15 Tanzanian soldiers participating in the peace keeping mission with other 43 wounded in December 2017, The Heads of State and Government highlighted that this is the worst attack on UN Peacekeepers in the United Nations' recent history and it indicates another enormous sacrifice made by troop contributing countries in the service of global peace.
-The Heads of State and Government therefor called for the implementation of all recommendations made by the UN investigation team that examined the circumstances surrounding the attack.
+264.28 The Heads of State and Government strongly condemned the deadliest rebel attacks on the United Nations Peacekeepers in the United Nations Organization Stabilization Mission in the Democratic Republic of the Congo which killed 15 Tanzanian soldiers participating in the peace keeping mission with other 43 wounded in December 2017, The Heads of State and Government highlighted that this is the worst attack on UN Peacekeepers in the United Nations' recent history and it indicates another enormous sacrifice made by troop contributing countries in the service of global peace.
+The Heads of State and Government therefore called for the implementation of all recommendations made by the UN investigation team that examined the circumstances surrounding the attack.
+The Heads of State and Government further paid tribute to the 6 fallen peacekeepers from Pakistan who lost their lives due to the hostile attack in March 2022, on a Pakistani aviation helicopter deployed in MONUSCO.
+The Heads of State and Government also strongly condemned the alarming increase in the number of attacks against peacekeepers, particularly in MINUSCA and MINUSMA, making them the three most challenging UN peacekeeping Missions.
+The Heads of State and Government paid tribute to the martyred peacekeepers and appreciated the enormous sacrifice made by troop contributing countries in these Missions.